Beauty and the Beast (1991)

 An unfinished version of Beauty and the Beast premiered at the New York Film Festival on September 29, 1991, before its wide release on November 22, 1991.
 The film received widespread acclaim for its story, characters, music, and animation, specifically for the ballroom sequence.
 With an initial worldwide gross of $331 million, it finished its run as the third highest-grossing film of 1991 and the first animated film to gross over $100 million in the United States.
 Subsequent re-releases (IMAX in 2002 and 3D in 2012) later increased the film's all-time gross to $451 million.
 Among its accolades, Beauty and the Beast was the first animated film to win the Golden Globe Award for Best Motion Picture – Musical or Comedy and the first to receive a nomination for the Academy Award for Best Picture.
 It ultimately won the Academy Awards for Best Original Score and Best Original Song ("Beauty and the Beast") at the 64th ceremony, out of six nominations.

 In 1994, Beauty and the Beast became the first Disney film adapted into a Broadway musical, which won a Tony Award and ran for 13 years.
 Other derivate works include three direct-to-video sequels, a television series, and a 2017 live-action remake.
 In 2002, Beauty and the Beast was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
-It is widely regarded as one of the greatest animated films of all time.
+Recognized for its innovative blend of traditional and computer animation, its role in revitalizing Walt Disney Animation Studios, and its contribution to establishing animation as a legitimate art form beyond children's entertainment, Beauty and the Beast is widely considered to be one of the greatest animated films of all time.

 Social Media